azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ## Storing Nuclei results into a Kusto table

 You have reached the last part of the blog.
-This chapter we are going to store our `Nuclei` scan results into a *Kusto Table*, so you can combine it with other important datasets from Microsoft Defender (XDR) or Microsoft Sentinel (SIEM/SOAR).
-Storing your scan results can help you as *Security Engineer* or *Security Analysts* to further analyze, report and visualize by using *Kusto Query Language* over time.
-Another use case would be period endpoints scans and storing *historical data* for audit trail.
-These are just two simple examples.
+This last chapter you are going to store your `Nuclei` scan results into a *Kusto Table*, so you can combine it with other important datasets from Microsoft Defender (XDR) or Microsoft Sentinel (SIEM/SOAR).
+Forward and storing your scan results helps you as *Security Engineer* or *Security Analysts* to further analyze, visualize and report by using *Kusto Query Language*.
+Think about other use cases like forwarding *period vulnerability scans* and storing *historical data* for audit trail.
+These are just two simple examples that come to mind.

 Let's start to setup `Ingest2LAW`.
-It's a simple tool, created with Python using official **PyPI** Microsoft packages to ingest Azure Monitor data.
+It's a simple tool, which I created with Python using official **PyPI Microsoft packages** to ingest Azure Monitor data.

-During the following subchapters I'm going to explain how to setup the required infrastructure, followed by some real examples shoing scan results entering your newly created tables.
+During the following sections I'm going to explain how to setup the required infrastructure for collecting and storing your scan data, followed by some *real examples* explaining how various scan results can enter your newly created table.
 Let's get started.

 ### Required Azure Infrastructure Setup